syncfusion/blazor-docs/src/treemap/treemap/color-mapping.md

 The palette color mapping is used to fill the color to each group or leaf item by given colors in the [`Palette`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_Palette) property.

-The following code example demonstrates, how to apply palette color mapping.
+The following code example shows, how to apply palette color mapping.

 ```csharp
 @using Syncfusion.Blazor.TreeMap